 On November 5, 2015, the Company entered into the Fifth Amendment to the Second Amended and Restated Credit Agreement, which eliminated the Company's 2015 fourth quarter minimum fixed charge coverage financial covenant requirement.
-As part of the agreement, the maximum principal amount on the Revolving Line was reduced to \$10.0 million until June 30, 2016, at which time, the maximum principal amount will be restored to \$25.0 million, as long as the Company remains in compliance with all covenants.
+As part of the agreement, the maximum principal amount on the Revolving Line was reduced to \$10.0 million until June 30, 2016.
+As of June 30, 2016, the maximum principal amount was restored to \$25.0 million, based on the Company remaining in compliance with all covenants.